 The GR20 will humble anyone willing to tackle it, but the toughest trail in Europe is also the most rewarding, that is, if you come prepared.

-The GR20 is notoriously challenging.
+You’re not hiking the scenic trails of the Cinque Terre here – the GR20 is notoriously challenging.
 The 180-kilometer-long (112 miles) trail connects the villages of Calenzana and Calvi, thus stretching from the northwestern to the southeastern part of the island of Corsica.
 The GR20 is easily Europe’s toughest hiking trail, winding hikers through iconic pine forests, high into the jagged mountains, and over superb rocky routes over the course of two weeks.
 Not all who answer GR20’s siren call, however, manage to complete it.

 Once you enter this alpine labyrinth, you’ll likely forget you’re on an island in the middle of the Mediterranean.
 You’ll spend your days scrambling up granite spires and descending on steep rubble.
 Rest assured, every sore muscle and painful misstep on its slippery slopes pays off in the end.
 The moment you reach the sign marking the end of the GR20 will stay with you forever.